Tigid0u/connect-4/docs/appProtocol/protocol.md

 The server can hold up to `2 clients` at the same time.
 Other connections will be put on hold.

+An order must be followed for the commands the client uses:

+1. JOIN
+2. READY
+3. PLAY

+The server also has an order to follow when sending data to the client:

+1. GAME_STARTS (once the client is READY)
+2. YOUR_TURN (after a client played)

+If the order is not followed, the server will send an error.

 ## Commands

 ### Join the server